 A total of 44,035 annotations of the selected fauna were made.
 The most abundant were anemones (15,531) and cauliflower corals (11,633), with cauliflower corals observed at a maximum density of 9.36 corals per square meter.

 Long said: “A towed video sled is not unique.
-However, our research is certainly the first example of a low-cost DIY video sled led being used to explore deep-sea habitats in Greenland’s 2.2million km² of sea.
+However, our research is certainly the first example of a low-cost DIY video sled led being used to explore deep-sea habitats in Greenland’s 2.2million km² (850,000 mi²) of the sea.
 So far, the team has managed to reach an impressive depth of 1,500m.
 It has worked remarkably well and led to interest from researchers in other parts of the world.”

 Dr. Yesson added: “Given that the ocean is the biggest habitat on earth and the one about which we know the least, we think it is critically important to develop cheap, accessible research tools.
 These tools can then be used to explore, describe and crucially inform management of these deep-sea resources.”